fuse-box/fuse-box/docs/sparky/sparky.md

 ## tsc

-A handy function if you want to transpile just files using TypeScript and/or generate `typings`.

 > Note: TypeScript must be installed globally for this to work.

+A handy function if you want to transpile just files using TypeScript and/or generate `typings`:

 ```js
 const { task, tsc } = require('fuse-box/sparky');

 task('tsc', async () => {
   await tsc('src', {
     target: 'esnext',